FormidableLabs/victory-native-xl/website/docs/introduction.md

 # Introduction

 Victory Native (XL) is a from-scratch rewrite of Victory Native that favors flexibility, ease of use, and **performance**.
+Currently, this is a pre-release project, and we are looking for feedback from the community.
+Please open issues for any bugs or feature requests you have.

 DOCS:TODO: An introductory GIF with FPS meter.